Enter your email and password to access secured content, members only resources and discount prices.

 In addition, for this exemption to apply the contractor must be carrying on a business, have the overall responsibility to fulfil the terms of the contract and the contractor must directly engage the person performing the work.

-Exemption 4 – The services provided under the contract are of a type not ordinarily required by the principal’s business and the contractor usually provides those services to a range of clients.
 The principal business will need to demonstrate that the services in question are not ordinarily required as a part of their business and that the contractor has received less than 40% of their gross trading income from the principal during the financial year.

-Exemption 5 – The services are of a type ordinarily required by the principal for less than 180 days in a financial year.
 Even though an individual contractor may have worked for more than 90 days (exemption A listed above), this exemption may still apply as it is only concerned with the total number of calendar days on which a particular type of service (e.g. carpentry, painting) is required by the principal business.

 The Commissioner has approved certain deductions to reflect a deemed amount for material or equipment.
 These include: